geeksoflondon/hamster/README.md

 Hamstering attendee data for Geeks of London events.

+## Usage

+Much more documentation coming soon.
+To use Hamster, include the [Herder](https://github.com/geeksoflondon/herder) gem in your app and spin up a Hamster server.

+`rails server`

+For more detailed documentation see the [documentation for Herder](https://github.com/geeksoflondon/herder).

 ## Changelog

 * 0.0.8 - Added Interactions API and Interactable search to their APIS